Mukherjee Cardiovascular Innovations Lab

 Senior Research Program Coordinator, Echocardiography

-Anna Zaeske is a passionate researcher looking to further our knowledge of health, disease, and medicine.
+Anna Zaeske is a passionate researcher looking to further our knowledge of health and disease and aiming to become an established physician scientist.
 She graduated from Johns Hopkins University, receiving both Bachelor and Master of Science degrees in Molecular and Cellular Biology.
-During her degree program, she worked in Dr. Kyle Cunningham’s laboratory to study pathogenic yeast, where she adapted new sequencing technologies to assess genetic mechanisms of opportunistic pathogen gut-colonization.
-In the Mukherjee Lab, she now assists various projects involving advanced imaging technologies and scleroderma risk-prediction, with her primary interest in advancing our understanding, screening, and treatment of cardiopulmonary disease.
-Anna hopes to continue her education in clinical medicine and academia to someday become an established primary investigator in clinical research.
-Outside of academia, Anna enjoys running and lifting, hiking, baking, and spending time outside in nature.
+During her degree program, she worked in Dr. Kyle Cunningham’s laboratory studying pathogenic yeast genetics and the microbiome.
+Now in the Mukherjee Lab, she assists various projects involving advanced imaging technologies and scleroderma risk-prediction, aiming to advance screening and treatment of cardiopulmonary disease.
+Outside of academia, Anna enjoys running and lifting, hiking, baking, and reading.

 Ahmad Daoud, MBBS